quevenrib/wordpress-migration/README.md

-# SQL commands for database
+# SQL commands for database migration
 Repository with commands for WordPress Migration.
 Fell free to improve.

 ## Change "siteurl" or "homeurl"